Environment-assisted quantum Minority games: Introduction

-Here, in this work, we study the four-player quantum Minority game influenced by different memory channels, such as amplitude damping, depolarizing, bit-flip, phase-flip and bit-phase-flip channels, parameterized by the decoherence parameter $p$\ and memory parameter $ \mu $.
+In this paper, we analyze a four-player quantum Minority game influenced by different time correlated quantum memory channels, such as amplitude damping, depolarizing, bit-phase-flip and phase flip channels, parameterized by decoherence parameter $p$\ and memory parameter $ \mu $.
 Here $p\in \lbrack 0,1]$ and $\mu \in \lbrack 0,1]$ represent the lower and upper limits of decoherence parameter and memory parameter respectively.
-It is seen that the players payoffs heavily depends on the memory of the channel.
+In addition, the generalized amplitude-damping channel, the most prominent representative of non-unital channels, is also considered parameterized by the decoherence parameter $p$ and parameter $\alpha \in \lbrack 0,1]$ that depends on the temperature of the environment.
+It is seen that the players payoffs heavily depends on the memory of the channel under consideration.
 A similar behaviour of depolarizing and bit-phase flip channels is seen for maximum correlations.
-It is also seen that amplitude damping channel influences the game more heavily as compared to the other channels.
+Amplitude damping channel influences the game more heavily as compared to the other channels.
+Whereas, the generalized amplitude damping channel reveals lower dissipation effects when compared with amplitude damping channel at higher level of decoherence.
 The Nash equilibrium payoff is substantially enhanced due to the presence of quantum memory.
-Hence, memory controls the payoff reduction due to decoherence.
+It is shown that memory controls the payoff reduction due to decoherence.